 The right individual disability insurance policy can make up the difference between your pre-disability income and what you lost because of an accident or illness.

-It’s not just the risk of physical disability you need to protect against.
-The stress of your profession, life circumstances, or the onset of mental illness can impact your ability to work.
+Physical disability isn’t the only type of financial risk you should be mindful of.
+The stress of your profession, life circumstances, or the onset of mental illness can impact your ability to work as well.

-According to the Council for Disability Awareness, mental disorders accounted for almost 9 percent of long-term disability claims in 2012.
-Mental disorders were the fourth highest cause of claims in that year’s review of claims and outnumbered those caused by cardiovascular and circulatory disorders.
+According to the Council for Disability Awareness, mental health issues accounted for over 9 percent of long-term disability claims in 2018.